kaste/imagepaste/README.md

   for animated gifs the first frame is displayed.
 - Cross-platform support (Windows, macOS, Linux) using Python's pillow/PIL library.

+[1] Either a bitmap is in the clipboard or a file-object.
+Does that make sense?
+Not sure about the exact nomenclature for these things.

 ## Installation